Andrew Rehfeld: Hebrew Union College Presidency

 Rehfeld was elected as the 10th President of Hebrew Union College - Jewish Institute of Religion in December 2018 and began service in April 2019.
 A formal inauguration ceremony was held in the historic Plum Street Temple in Cincinnati, OH, now the Isaac M. Wise Temple, on October 27, 2019.
 Rehfeld is the first lay person (non-rabbi) to serve in the position.
 In his Inaugural Address, President Rehfeld stated, “HUC drives the development of ideas and leadership that strengthen the Jewish Public Sphere: the institutions that form the canvas of communal life upon which we as a people realize our collective values to serve the highest Good and the Holy, and lead our world to Justice.”
 Reflecting on the changing Jewish community, he noted, “Our Jewish communities are becoming far more diverse than in the past.
 We are multi-racial; inter-faith; inter-denominational; non-denominational; inter-gendered; inter-oriented; multi-ideological.
 We must prepare our students to lead communities who are themselves not always ready to embrace this change.”

-In partnership with HUC-JIR's Board of Governors, Rehfeld is leading a strategic planning process focused on five key goals: advancing educational excellence, strengthening student support, growing our impact, achieving fiscal sustainability, and ensuring a sacred and respectful culture.
+In partnership with Hebrew Union College's Board of Governors, Rehfeld is leading a strategic planning process focused on five key goals: advancing educational excellence, strengthening student support, growing our impact, achieving fiscal sustainability, and ensuring a sacred and respectful culture.
 He stated, “We are planning for a meaningful and sustainable future -- a future where Judaism thrives because of the extraordinary leaders we bring forth.
 We are at a crossroads.
 We recognize that change is inevitable and we welcome it.
 Our vision and determination will secure our promising Jewish future.”